Introduction

 RPM therefore has an extensive configuration setup to process your print jobs exactly like you intended.

-With that said, there are several nuances in the LPD protocol that RPM handles without needing to be configured.
+With that said, RPM handles several nuances in the LPD protocol without needing to be configured.

 I'll describe them here.
 Most of this functionality draws on the content of a print request, so I'll describe that first.